 What prescription acne medication options are there?

-The following list outlines the most commonly prescribed acne medications, including how they work and the possible side effects of each treatment:
+The following list outlines the most commonly prescribed medication for acne, how each one works, and the possible side effects to be aware of:

 - Benzoyl Peroxide